dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

 Words rewrite to their evaluated definitions.
 However, words do not rewrite unless doing so leads a result other than a trivial inlining of the word's evaluated definition.
 This constraint is called lazy linking, and it supports various performance and aesthetic goals.
 An undefined word represents an unknown and does not evaluate further.

-Awelon's evaluation strategy is simple:
+Awelon's basic evaluation strategy is simple:

 * rewrite outer program
 * evaluate before copy